Nigel Kennedy

-Discovered by Jimmy Savile on a British television series aged 11, his early career was primarily spent performing classical music, and he has since expanded into jazz, klezmer, and other music genres.
+His early career was primarily spent performing classical music, and has since expanded into jazz, klezmer, and other music genres.

 Early life and background

 Kennedy's grandfather was Lauri Kennedy, principal cellist with the BBC Symphony Orchestra, and his grandmother was Dorothy Kennedy, a pianist.
 Lauri and Dorothy Kennedy were Australian, while their son, the cellist John Kennedy, was born in England.
 After graduating from the Royal Academy of Music in London, at age 22, John joined the Royal Liverpool Philharmonic Orchestra, later becoming the principal cellist of Sir Thomas Beecham's Royal Philharmonic Orchestra.
 While in England, John developed a relationship with an English pianist, Scylla Stoner, with whom he eventually toured in 1952 as part of the Llewellyn-Kennedy Piano Trio (with the violinist Ernest Llewellyn; Stoner was billed as "Scylla Kennedy" after she and John married).
 But they ultimately divorced, and John returned to Australia.

 Kennedy was born in Brighton.
-A boy prodigy, as a 10-year-old he picked out Fats Waller tunes on the piano after hearing his stepfather's jazz records.
+A child prodigy, at age 10 he picked out Fats Waller tunes on the piano after hearing his stepfather's jazz records.
 At the age of 7, he became a pupil at the Yehudi Menuhin School of Music.
 He later studied at the Juilliard School in New York City with Dorothy DeLay.
 While there he helped to pay for his studies by busking with fellow student and cellist Thomas Demenga.

-Kennedy has about 30 close relatives in Australia, whom he visits whenever he tours there.